MicrosoftDocs/WSL/WSL/install-win10.md

 ## Install your Linux Distribution of Choice
 To download and install your preferred distro(s), you have three choices:
-1. Download and tnstall from the Windows Store (see below)
+1. Download and install from the Windows Store (see below)
 1. Download and install from the Command-Line/Script ([read the manual installation instructions](install-manual.md))
 1. Download and manually unpack and install (for Windows Server - [instructions here](install-on-server.md))